Welcome to Yankee Rowe!

 Spent Fuel Storage:

 Yankee has made no decision at this point regarding the future use of the former plant site.
-As part of post-decommissioning activities, Yankee will continue working on the final closure documentation under Massachusetts regulations and will continue to monitor the groundwater at the site to ensure future compliance with applicable regulations and drinking water standards
+As part of post-decommissioning activities, Yankee continues implementing post-closure monitoring activities under Massachusetts DEP regulations and will continue to monitor the groundwater at the site in accordance with the prescribed groundwater monitoring plant.

 For press inquiries, please contact Bob Capstick at 617-699-4262 or firstname.lastname@example.org.